Alfresco/acs-deployment/docs/helm/eks-deployment.md

 the Kubernetes management infrastructure for you across multiple AWS availability zones to eliminate a single point of failure.

+## Architectures

+### Enterprise diagrams

-The Enterprise configuration will deploy the following system:
+The Enterprise configuration will deploy the following system (Alfresco Transform Service and Alfresco Search Enterprise are detailed in the next diagrams):

 ```mermaid
 graph LR